liu906/doubanBookAnalysis-python-spider/README.md

 2.get_authorID.py           in this step you will get author_id.txt 3.getAuthorsCSV.py          in this step you will get author.csv

-Then you can use these data for analysis，or use the data I get.
+Then you can use these data for analysis，or use the data I got.